May 2023 Global Temperatures

 December 14 2020: Abstract

-"Record global temperature in 2020, despite a strong La Niña in recent months, reaffirms a global warming acceleration that is too large to be unforced noise – it implies an increased growth rate of the total global climate forcing and Earth’s energy imbalance.
+Record global temperature in 2020, despite a strong La Niña in recent months, reaffirms a global warming acceleration that is too large to be unforced noise – it implies an increased growth rate of the total global climate forcing and Earth’s energy imbalance.
 Growth of measured forcings (greenhouse gases plus solar irradiance) decreased during the period of increased warming, implying that atmospheric aerosols probably decreased in the past decade.
 There is a need for accurate aerosol measurements and improved monitoring of Earth’s energy imbalance.

-"November 2020 was the warmest November in the period of instrumental data, thus jumping 2020 ahead of 2016 in the 11-month averages.
+November 2020 was the warmest November in the period of instrumental data, thus jumping 2020 ahead of 2016 in the 11-month averages.
 December 2016 was relatively cool, so it is clear that 2020 will slightly edge 2016 for the warmest year, at least in the GISTEMP analysis.
 The rate of global warming accelerated in the past 6-7 years (Fig. 2).
 The deviation of the 5-year (60 month) running mean from the linear warming rate is large and persistent; it implies an increase in the net climate forcing and Earth’s energy imbalance, which drive global warming.

 >> Source: Global Warming Acceleration by Hansen & Sato, 2020

-Projections for Global Temperatures in 2022
+Projections for Global Average Temperature in 2024

 Berkeley Earth (Jan.
-2022):
+2024):

 Columbia Climate School / CSAS (Jan.
 2022):

-Warnings From the Recent Past
+Projections From the Recent Past

 "Globally-averaged temperatures in 2015 shattered the previous mark set in 2014 by 0.23 degrees Fahrenheit (0.13 Celsius).
 Only once before, in 1998, has the new record been greater than the old record by this much."